jmacdotorg/plerd/README.md

 Plerd allows a blogger to publish new posts to their blog simply by adding Markdown files to a designated blog-source directory.
 By mixing in Dropbox, this directory can live on their local machine.
 They can also update posts by updating said files, and unpublish posts by deleting or moving files from that same folder.

 The generated website comprises a single directory containing only static files.
-These include one "permalink" HTML page for every post, a recent-posts front page, a single archive page (in the manner of [Daring Fireball](http://daringfireball.net/archive)), and a syndication document in Atom format.
+These include one "permalink" HTML page for every post, a recent-posts front page, a single archive page (in the manner of [Daring Fireball](http://daringfireball.net/archive)), and syndication documents in Atom and [JSON Feed](http://jsonfeed.org) formats.
 All these are constructed from simple, customizable templates.

 That's it!
 That's all Plerd does.